yig/graphics101-raytracing/README.md

     * (optional) `refraction.json`
     * (optional) `refraction_inside.json`

+* You are encouraged to share blooper images you create while implementing the assignment on Piazza.

+* Create a file named `Notes.txt` in the folder.
+Describe any known issues or extra features.
+Name people in the class who deserve a star for helping you (not by giving your their code!).

-* When done, zip your entire `raycasting` directory, including the `test/` subdirectory containing the scenes and your program's output on them with the `long_edge_pixels` command line parameter set to 600, and a *Notes.txt* file.
-Name the zip file *hw03_lastname_firstname.zip.*
+* When done, zip your entire `raycasting` directory, including your `Notes.txt` and the `test/` subdirectory containing the scenes and your program's output on them with the `long_edge_pixels` command line parameter set to 600.
+Name the zip file `hw03_lastname_firstname.zip`.
 Upload your solution to Blackboard before the deadline.
-Your *Notes.txt* should describe any known issues or extra features.
-Your *Notes.txt* should also note the names of people in the class who deserve a star for helping you (not by giving your their code!).

 * The framework and glm vector math library still provide all the support code that you need.